 A Few More of Our Favorite Things to Do in Winston-Salem

 11. Shop Mast General Store

 After breakfast, stroll over to Mast General for some shopping.
 We have spent hours browsing fun finds in this regional chain that carries everything from toys and home décor to outdoor gear and clothes.
 The barrels of bulk candy and walls filled with vintage toys will have the kids more than happy to make the stop.

 12. Things to Do with Kids in Winston-Salem: Visit Kaladium

 We don’t usually make children’s museums part of our itinerary (they’re found in nearly every major city after all), but we make an exception for this one.

 Why?
-Theater is part of Winston-Salem’s culture, and the Peppercorn Theatre at Kaladium is a great place to immerse the kids into Winston’s vibrate performing arts community.
+The theater is part of Winston-Salem’s culture, and the Peppercorn Theatre at Kaladium is a great place to immerse the kids into Winston’s vibrate performing arts community.

 And we love the second location just as much for their outdoor and nature-based learning in the onsite environmental park and planetarium.

 390 S Liberty St; there is an additional location, Kaladium North, at 400 W Hanes Mill Rd